njoyard/ist/README.markdown

 Introduction
 ------------

-IST is a DOM templating engine using a CSS selector-like syntax.
+IST is a javascript DOM templating engine using a CSS selector-like syntax.
 Templates are text files, which are first parsed and compiled into a template object, and then rendered into a DOM document using a context object.
 This file documents usage of version 0.5.

 Here is a brief overview of an IST template file: